 The reason why most homeowners, DIYers, as well as professionals use this product is that it’s known to provide the highest clarity over other water-based polyurethanes.

-You can use Varathane if you want to achieve an outstanding, scratch and stain-resistant finish to keep your interior wood projects looking great for longer.
+You can use Varathane to achieve an outstanding, scratch and stain-resistant finish to keep your interior wood projects looking great for longer.

 Can Varathane Be Sprayed?

-I have seen people complaining that it looked like plastic when they applied poly with a regular bristle brush.
+I had seen people complaining that it looked like plastic when they applied poly with a regular bristle brush.

 Plus, it also left bumps when dried.

-If you think it’s hard for you to use a brush, picking Varathane Professional Clear Finish Aerosol Spray can be your best option.
+If you think it’s hard to use a brush, picking Varathane Professional Clear Finish Aerosol Spray can be your best option.

 Manufactured in the United States, Rust-Oleum provides its low odor formula in the form of a spray can, which is relatively easy and fast to use.

 It can provide your interior wood projects with a crystal-clear finish that never yellows.

 Can Varathane Be Used Over Latex Paint?